Carpal tunnel syndrome (CTS) is a work injury, caused by repetitive stress to the wrist.

 - Difficulty moving your fingers.

-Did your job cause Carpal Tunnel Syndrome in your wrist?
+Did your job cause CTS?

 Some people believe carpal tunnel syndrome only comes from long days of typing in an office.
 But it can happen in almost any workplace.

-Work-related Carpal Tunnel Syndrome:
+Work-related Carpal Tunnel Syndrome can come from:

-- Tool operations
+- Tool operations;

-- Sewing or stitching
+- Sewing or stitching;

-- Factory line work
+- Factory line work; or

-- Assembly line activities
+- Assembly line activities.

 Filing a workers’ comp claim for carpal tunnel syndrome